sheyijojo/Docker_CERT/7-Docker-swarm/1-swarm.md

 ## Run this command
 docker system info

-comment - you will notice the Swarm to be inacive, hence run docker swarm init
+comment - you will notice the Swarm to be inactive, hence run

+`docker swarm init `
 ## swarm status is inactive
 Nodes must be configured with a static ip address as the worker nodes connect to the manager on its IP address.

- You must open the following ports
+## You must open the following ports

-port
+## port
 TCP 2377 - CLuster Management Communications
-TCP and UDP 7946 - Communciation among nodes
+TCP and UDP 7946 - Communication among nodes
 UDP 4789 - Overlay network traffic